We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 • Not recommended for lots of high-heat cooking

-For those who need a nonstick pan that will stand up to the rigors of everyday use, then this model from Tramontina is right up your alley.
-Made of heavy-gauge aluminum, it's thicker and heavier than most similarly sized nonstick frying pans, and is designed to heat evenly and stay put on your cooktop.
+For those who need a nonstick pan that will stand up to the rigors of everyday use without breaking the bank, this model from Tramontina is right up your alley.
+Made of heavy-gauge aluminum, it's thicker and heavier than most similarly sized nonstick frying pans and is designed to heat evenly and stay put on your cooktop.

 We found that this pan was indeed very nonstick, regardless of what was being cooked—eggs and sausages released without worry, and adding thick sauces (like a classic tomate sauce), which often stick or burn, was easy, even when using medium-high heat.

 It comes in an 8-inch, 10-inch, 12-inch, or 14-inch version so you can choose the model that works best for your household (or buy a few!).
-This pan is PFOA-free, plus it is also dishwasher safe.
-The handle has a red silicone sleeve that remains cool to the touch and this is oven safe up to 400 degrees.
-The manufacturer recommends not to use cooking spray or heat above high on this to preserve the nonstick coating.
-So for those who like to cook on high heat, this might not be the best choice for you.
+This pan is PFOA-free, plus it is also dishwasher-safe.
+The handle has a red silicone sleeve that remains cool to the touch, and is oven-safe up to 400 degrees.
+The manufacturer recommends not using cooking spray or heat above high on this pan to preserve the nonstick coating.
+So, for those who like to cook on high heat, this might not be the best choice for you.

 What We Like